dotnet/orleans-docs/src/docs/grains/index.md

 ### Grain Reference

 A Grain Reference is a proxy object that implements the same grain interface as the corresponding grain class.
-It encapsulates a logical identity (type and unique key) of the target grain.
+It encapsulates the logical identity (type and unique key) of the target grain.
-A grain reference is what is used for making calls to the target grain.
+A grain reference is used for making calls to the target grain.
-Each grain reference is for a single grain (a single instance of the grain class), but one can create multiple independent references for the same grain.
+Each grain reference is to a single grain (a single instance of the grain class), but one can create multiple independent references to the same grain.

-Since a grain reference represents a logical identity of the target grain, it is independent from the physical location of the grain, and stays valid even after a complete restart of the system.
+Since a grain reference represents the logical identity of the target grain, it is independent from the physical location of the grain, and stays valid even after a complete restart of the system.
 Developers can use grain references like any other .NET object.
 It can be passed to a method, used as a method return value, etc., and even saved to persistent storage.